suomela/type-ratio/README.md

 Usage
 -----

-Please see https://github.com/suomela/suffix-competition-code for an example how to use this code.
+Please see https://github.com/suomela/suffix-competition-code for an example of how to use this code.

 Author